CongSon01/boston_housing/README.md

 12    | LSTAT   | % lower status of the population
 13    | MEDV    | Median value of owner-occupied homes in $1000's

-To find the most meaningful features for the LR, we first conduct a covariance analysis of all features:
+To find the most meaningful features for LR, we first conduct a covariance analysis of all features:

 ![Covariance Matrix](imgs/covariance_matrix.png)